Route mirroring policies¶

 Envoy will only return the response it receives from the primary cluster to the client.

-For this example, responses from service1 and service2 clusters will be sent to the client.
-A response returned by the service1-mirror or the service2-mirror cluster is not sent back to the client.
+For this example, responses from service1 and service2 clusters will be sent

 This also means that any problems or latency in request processing in the mirror cluster don’t affect the response received by the client.

-Step 1: Build the sandbox
+Step 1: Build the sandbox¶

 Change to the examples/route-mirror directory.